MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/shopify/synchronize-customers.md

 ---
 title: Synchronise customers
-description: Import customers from or export to Shopify ms.date: 05/27/2022 ms.topic: article ms.service: dynamics365-business-central
+description: Import customers from or export to Shopify ms.date: 06/06/2023 ms.topic: article ms.service: dynamics365-business-central
 ms.search.form: '30105, 30106, 30107, 30108, 30109,'
-author: edupont04
+author: andreipa
 ms.author: andreipa
-ms.reviewer: solsen
+ms.reviewer: bholtorf
 ---

-# <a name="synchronize-customers"></a>Synchronise Customers
+# Synchronise Customers

-When an order is imported from Shopify, getting the information about the customer is essential for further processing the document in [!INCLUDE[prod_short](../includes/prod_short.md)].
-There are two main options for doing so and their combinations:
+When you import an order from Shopify, getting the information about the customer is essential for further processing the document in [!INCLUDE[prod_short](../includes/prod_short.md)].
+There are two main options for doing so, and several combinations:

 * Use a special customer for all orders.
 * Import the actual customer information from Shopify.
 This option is also available when you export customers to Shopify from [!INCLUDE[prod_short](../includes/prod_short.md)] first.

-## <a name="important-settings-when-importing-customers-from-shopify"></a>Important settings when importing customers from Shopify
+## Important settings when importing customers from Shopify

 Whether you import customers from Shopify in bulk or when you import orders, use the following settings to manage the process: